 People who are following a low-carb diet can include ash gourd in their diet.

 2. Ulcers and Intestinal Parasites

-Ash gourd has antimicrobial properties that help remove the harmful bacteria from the stomach and intestine, thereby aid in keeping away the gastrointestinal infections and indigestion.
+Ash gourd has antimicrobial properties that help remove the harmful bacteria from the stomach and intestine, thereby aiding in keeping away gastrointestinal infections and indigestion.